Freedom. That elusive state of mind,

 Or maybe you are hidden in violent rage,

-In the tears that break lose, as if from a cage?
+In the tears that break loose, as if from a cage?

 Freedom; are you the wealth which we amass?